morgosus/morgosus.github.io/_posts/gaming/fallout-shelter-online/2021-08-27-crossover-doom-terminator-of-sins.md

 I also mentioned an advanced hell lunchbox; it's just a box with a single SSR dweller poster with a 25% chance of containing a poster for the event dwellers.
 Of course, the **trinket token** is what you're after in this one, but an SSR poster is a nice freebie.

+This mission is only repeatable up to level 50
+{: .note}

 ## The Icon of Sin: Eternal Destruction [Final Battle]
 Now, the golden peak of the event.
 The boss fight.
 90 25%
 ![He's casting a spell... time to die](/assets/thm/gaming/foso/terminator-of-sins-boss.jpg?v=1.0.0)